1964 Monson Motor Lodge protests: Civil Rights Bill debates

-Furthermore, comments scholar Dan Warren, a Civil Rights Bill was being filibustered before the Senate, which made King's arrests "particularly timely".
-The filibuster had been on-going for 75 days, (Note: When the bill came before the full Senate for debate on March 30, a bloc southern Democratic Senators and one Republican Senator led by Richard Russell (D-GA) launched a filibuster to prevent its passage.
-Said Russell: "We will resist to the bitter end any measure or any movement which would have a tendency to bring about social equality and intermingling, and amalgamation of the races in our (Southern) states".) and on the same night King was arrested, the Senate voted for cloture of the debate, the first time in United States history that the Senate had closed down one of its own debates on civil rights; the passage of the bill was now "virtually inevitable".
+Furthermore, comments attorney Dan Warren, the Civil Rights Bill filibuster in the Senate had just been ended, and the ensuing maneuvers to delay it yet again by segregationist operators like Rep. Howard Smith of Virginia made King's arrest "particularly timely".
+The filibuster had gone on for 75 days, (Note: When the bill came before the full Senate for debate on March 30, a bloc southern Democratic Senators and one Republican Senator led by Richard Russell (D-GA) launched a filibuster to prevent its passage.
+Said Russell: "We will resist to the bitter end any measure or any movement which would have a tendency to bring about social equality and intermingling, and amalgamation of the races in our (Southern) states".) and on the day before King was arrested, the Senate voted for cloture of the debate, the first time in United States history that the Senate had closed down one of its own debates on civil rights; the passage of the bill was now "virtually inevitable".
 It is possible, argues the scholar James A. Colaiaco that, "had the white population of St. Augustine continued to allow the demonstrators to march unmolested, the protest would have probably died out within a few weeks.
 But once again, SCLC provoked white racists".
 However, says Garrow, the situation was about to take "a turn for the worse".